 ASTARTE - SIRENS - MAGICK

 Astarte's newest album comes with a sticker on its cover calling attention to the fact that the band is comprised of "Greek black metal queens."
-If that is true then the queens keep changing for the band's line-up bears no resemblance to what it was just a couple of years ago.
+If that is true, then the queens keep changing for the band's line-up bears no resemblance to what it was just a couple of years ago.
 Ignoring how there cannot be too many other female-dominated metal bands in Greece, the music of Sirens bears quite a resemblance to later Rotting Christ.
 It might be a coincidence that Rotting Christ's Sakis, along with Shagrath of Dimmu Borgir, guest on this album, but the music has the same kind of middle-of-the-road attitude and plods to a familiar 'nana nana nana' tune.
 The vocals are mostly gruff, but keyboards are everywhere and the music lacks enough riffs or verses to actually be something to write home about.
-A selling point might be the band's 3+1 female ensemble, although in this day and age of album overload that is debatable.
+A selling point might be the band's 3 female +1 male ensemble, although in this day and age of album overload that is debatable.
 The album comes with a video for the song Black Mighty Gods (Possessed reference perhaps?) included. - Ali "The Metallian"

 Interviews